AdHoc-Protocol/AdHoc-protocol/README.md

 3. Create new Project in the IDE and make reference to downloaded metadata annotations.
 3. Compose your protocol description file (use UTF8 encoding).
 4. When you finish, ensure that description file can me compiled without any errors.
-5. Attach you description file to th email and send it to the address **OneBlackBoxPlease@outlook.com**
+5. Attach you description file to the email and send it to the address **OneBlackBoxPlease@outlook.com**
 6. Get your code in reply.